alan-turing-institute/DTBase/dtbase/ingress/README.md

 ## BaseIngress

 The `BaseIngress` class has all the general purpose tools for interacting with the backend (and TODO: Azure Functions).
+It inherits from `BaseService`.
 For a custom data ingress, the user should create their own custom DataIngressClass inheriting from the `BaseIngress` class.
 For example: